Chris Rokos

 Christopher Charles Rokos (born 21 September 1970) is a British billionaire hedge fund manager.
 He is the founder of macro hedge fund Rokos Capital Management and a former founding partner of Brevan Howard Asset Management.

-According to The Sunday Times Rich List in 2020, Rokos' net worth is estimated at £800 million.
-In 2021, the Sunday Times Rich List estimated his wealth at £1.25 bn.
+According to The Sunday Times Rich List in 2020, Rokos' net worth was estimated at £800 million.
+In 2026, Forbes estimated his wealth at £2.3 billion.

 Early life

-Rokos was identified by his UK maintained (state) primary school as a pupil with academic potential, especially in maths and science.
-He was entered for a scholarship at leading public school, Eton College.
-Rokos attended Eton for five years before going on to study mathematics at Pembroke College, Oxford University, graduating in 1992 with a first class honours degree.
-He holds an MA from Oxford University and is a Foundation Fellow of Pembroke College.
+Born in London, England, Rokos is of Greek descent.
+He received a scholarship to attend Eton College.
+Following the completion of his secondary education, Rokos studied mathematics at Pembroke College, Oxford University, graduating in 1992 with a first class honours degree.
+He is a Foundation Fellow of Pembroke College.

 Career

+Early career

-After leaving university, Rokos joined UBS in London.
-Within a year, he joined Goldman Sachs, working there for three years, first in derivative structuring, then swap market making and eventually proprietary trading.
+After leaving university, Rokos joined UBS in London before moving to Goldman Sachs in October 1993 where he worked for three years.
 In January 1998, Rokos was recruited by Alan Howard to join Credit Suisse as a proprietary trader.

+Brevan Howard

 In early 2002, Alan Howard and Rokos both resigned, together with three other directors at Credit Suisse – Jean Philippe Blochet, James Vernon and Trifon Natsis.
-Together, they founded an asset management business which they named Brevan Howard, and quickly became one of Europe's most successful hedge funds.
+Together, they founded an asset management business which they named Brevan Howard.

-Rokos became widely known as the firm's "star trader" and one of the world's most influential government-bond traders, with positions so vast Wall Street trading desks reportedly sought to stay abreast of his views on the market, as they could move long-standing relationships between prices.
-Rokos generated $4 billion in profits whilst at Brevan Howard, trading securities tied to interest rates for the firm's flagship Master Fund, including $1.11 billion in 2007, equivalent to 27% of the fund's total profits that year, as well as $549 million in 2008 and $933 million in 2009.
-His best year for the Brevan Howard Master Fund came in 2011, when he made $1.27 billion for the fund, according to documents filed in his subsequent court case.
-The same documents also revealed that Rokos personally earned about $900 million during his 10 years at Brevan, a figure dwarfing previous estimates.